nyiko99/Climate-Change-Analysis/README.md

 Impact Assessment: Assess the correlation between climate change indicators and extreme weather events.
 Policy Recommendations: Provide insights for policymakers on the importance of renewable energy and forest conservation.
 Technologies Used
-Databricks(Python and SQL), PowerBI for interactive visualizations and Calculations(DAX) Jupyter Notebooks for interactive analysis
+Databricks(Python and SQL), PowerBI for interactive visualizations and Calculations(DAX).
-Git for version control
-Getting Started
-To get started with this project, clone the repository and install the necessary dependencies: